Port F.C.: Thai FA Cup champions

-2011–2015: Darkest period
+Darkest period (2011–2015)

 The Port Authority of Thailand has been granted the rights to operate the Thai Port in the Thai Premier League.

-The Football Association of Thailand or the FAT and the Thai Premier League ruled on the legal dispute between the Port Authority of Thailand and the Thai Port Company, over the operating rights of the Thai Premier League's Thai Port.

-According to the ruling, the Port Authority of Thailand, the club's original owner, has been granted operating rights of the team for the 2011–12 Thai Premier League season.

-The FAT claimed its decision is based on the fact that the club's ownership was never officially signed over to the Thai Port Company.
+The Football Association of Thailand or the FAT and the Thai Premier League ruled on a legal dispute between the Port Authority of Thailand and the Thai Port Company, over the operating rights of the Thai Premier League's Thai Port.
+According to the ruling, the Port Authority of Thailand, the club's original owner, was granted operating rights of the team for the 2011–12 Thai Premier League season.
+The FAT claimed its decision was based on the fact that the club's ownership was never officially signed over to the Thai Port Company.

-Meanwhile, President of Thai Port Company, Pichet Munkong, threatened to file a civil lawsuit in the court of law, citing Thai Premier League regulations which says that a state-enterprise such as the Port Authority of Thailand, is prohibited from operating a football club.
+Meanwhile, President of Thai Port Company, Pichet Munkong, threatened to file a civil lawsuit in the court of law, citing Thai Premier League regulations which say that a state enterprise such as the Port Authority of Thailand is prohibited from operating a football club.

 Pichet is planning to sue the FAT, the Thai Premier League, and the Asian Football Confederation.

 However, Thai Port will only be permitted to compete in the upcoming season of the country's top flight league, set to begin on February 12, once its operator is registered as a for-profit corporation.

 It remains unclear how the Port Authority of Thailand is planning to proceed with this matter.

-The ongoing boardroom disputes finally took their toll as Thai Port dropped to Division 1 for the first time in 2012.
-Investment in the team wasn't forthcoming as several departing players were replaced with lower quality ones.
-Thai Port failed to find the back of the net in almost half of their league games and were relegated on the penultimate round of fixtures when they lost 2–1 at home to Muang Thong United.
+The ongoing boardroom disputes took their toll as Thai Port dropped to Division 1 for the first time in 2012.
+Investment in the team was not forthcoming as several departing players were replaced with lower quality ones.
+Thai Port failed to find the back of the net in almost half of their league games and were relegated on the penultimate round of fixtures when they lost 2–1 at home to Muangthong United.
+As Port was relegated to the 2013 Thai Division 1 League, the club was renamed to Singhtarua.
+They finished the season as runners-up, thus earning promotion back to the Thai top flight in 2014.